Negar-R/Online_Exam/README.md

 # Online_Exam

 ** Users should register first , then they get their token and should use it to get questions.
-   They get 5 random questions and after that should pass their answer , Then they get their result.
+   They get 5 random questions and after that should pass their answer , Then they get their results.

 ** A brief view over project's URLs :